Can Generators Be Used Indoors?

 Portable Indoor Generator Options: What to Look for in a Safe Unit

 If you prefer something portable, there are options built for safe indoor use.
-The trick is knowing what to look for.
+Lightweight indoor power stations are ideal for charging phones, running laptops, or powering small appliances during outages.

 Specialised Fuel-Based Generators with Safe Indoor Capabilities